Edele Lynch

-Edele Claire Christina Edwina Lynch (born 15 December 1979) is an Irish singer, songwriter, and television personality.
-She is the lead singer of the Irish girl group B*Witched, of which her twin sister, Keavy, is also a member.
+Edele Claire Christina Edwina Lynch (born 15 December 1979) is an Irish pop singer.
+She is the lead singer of the girl group B*Witched, of which her twin sister Keavy is also a member.
 In 2013, Lynch won Celebrity Apprentice Ireland, and the following year she appeared in the fourteenth series of Celebrity Big Brother.

 Early life

 Edele and her twin sister, Keavy, were born to Brendan and Noeleen Lynch, a mechanic and housewife respectively, and raised in Donaghmede, North-east Dublin.
 Edele is one of six children.

 Her brother Shane is a member of the boy band Boyzone, sister Tara was in the girl group Fab!, and sister Naomi in the group Buffalo G.